 - Type: Stand-alone

-- Ability to adjust the angle of the hopper
+- Easy access—can adjust angle of the hopper from vertical to a slight tilt

-- Base too low for standard lawn bags
+- Stand is too low to load standard paper lawn and leaf bags

-Get the Flowtron leaf mulcher at Amazon, Walmart, and The Home Depot.
+Get the Flowtron leaf mulcher at The Home Depot or Walmart.

 Types of Leaf Mulchers

 Leaf mulchers are all designed with one primary task: shredding leaves, typically with spinning impeller blades.
-Yet certain features are worth considering when choosing the type of mulcher that suits you best.
+Yet certain features are worth considering when choosing the type of mulcher that best suits a particular yard or job.
 Leaf mulchers offer a variety of power options, such as an electrical cord, a gas engine, or a rechargeable battery.
 In addition, while many leaf mulchers are handheld, some are stationary.
 As with all power tools, read and follow the manufacturer’s safety precautions, and do not operate a leaf mulcher when small children are nearby.

 Corded Electric

-Corded leaf mulchers, which fall into the electric leaf blower category, feature motors rated in amps that range from around 8 amps to 14 amps, and the higher the amps, the more powerful the motor.
+Corded leaf mulchers, which fall into the electric leaf blower category, feature motors rated in amps that range from around 8 to 14 amps.
+The higher the amps, the more powerful the motor.
 Corded models are quieter than gas-powered models, and there is no fuel to mix or flammable gas to store.
-With a corded leaf mulcher, you needn’t worry about charging a battery, but you will be limited to the length of an extension cord, which usually tops out at around 100 feet.
+While charging a battery isn’t a concern with a corded leaf mulcher, users will be limited to the length of an extension cord, which usually tops out at around 100 feet.
 A handheld corded mulcher weighs about 6 to 9 pounds, so it’s easy to use without developing shoulder or arm fatigue.

 Gas

-With gas-powered leaf mulchers, you’ll have ample power at your fingertips, with no risk of tripping over an extension cord and no battery to charge.
-The engine of a gas leaf mulcher is rated by its size in cubic centimeters (cc), and the larger the number, the more powerful the engine.
+Gas-powered leaf mulchers provide ample power with no risk of tripping over an extension cord and no battery to charge.
+The engine of a gas leaf mulcher is rated by its size in cubic centimeters.
+The larger the number, the more powerful the engine.
 An engine is also rated by the type of fuel it requires: A 2-cycle gas engine requires mixing gasoline with engine oil at a ratio determined by the manufacturer, while a 4-cycle gas engine runs on pure gasoline only.
-While a gas leaf mulcher is portable because it isn’t tethered to a cord, at between 10 and 17 pounds, it will weigh quite a bit more than any corded or cordless model.
+While a gas leaf mulcher is portable because it isn’t tethered to a cord, it will weigh quite a bit more—between 10 and 17 pounds—than any corded or cordless model.
 Another downside to gas models is the fumes they emit.

 Cordless